 Coffee beans contain lipids, or oils.
 During roasting, the high internal pressure causes these compounds to migrate from the center of the cell towards the surface of the beans.

 The lipids help to keep volatile compounds inside the cell.
 Volatile compounds are chemicals that have a high vapor pressure at room temperature, some of which are essential to creating the flavor and aroma of coffee.
 Without the oils, they might disperse.
+This physical change impacts a coffee’s flavor.

 Dark roasted coffee beans.